 - Whenever possible, present cybersecurity risk management initiatives with a focus on Return on Security Investment provided to the organization, and how this impact helped the organization achieve goals

-Facilitating this understanding by implementing clear measurement, measuring Return on Security Investment (ROSI), and visualizing the impact of cyber and IT compliance and risk management with dashboards and reports are just a few of the tools at the disposal of the CIO or CISO who implements an integrated risk management solution.
+Facilitating this understanding by implementing clear measurement, measuring Return on Security Investment (ROSI), and visualizing the impact of cyber and IT compliance and risk management with dashboards and reports are just a few of the tools at the disposal of the CIO or CISO who implements an integrated risk management framework.

-When organizational leadership aligns to build cybersecurity resilience and boost productivity, even the largest enterprise cyber risk assessment and mitigation projects become just a bit easier to get buy-in around in the boardroom... even if the board meeting is remote.
+When organizational leadership aligns to build cybersecurity resilience and boost productivity, even the largest enterprise cybersecurity risk assessment and mitigation projects become just a bit easier to get buy-in around in the boardroom... even if the board meeting is remote.